Internet-Draft Scheduling OAM YANG November 2024

 description

-"This grouping is defined for OAM unitary test for network
+"Specifies a grouping for OAM unitary test for network

 diagnosis procedures.";